jeffrey125/forkify-webapp/README.md

 -localStorage API

-You can visit the site here: https://forkify-jeff125.netlify.app/
+You can visit the site here: https://forkify-jeff125.netlify.app/ or https://forkify-webapp.vercel.app/

 Queries are limited please refer here for more information: https://forkify-api.herokuapp.com/phrases.html